 Because of the choices I was considering, my mother told me to leave my home at eighteen years of age.
 This was just weeks after graduating from high school.

 It was at the beginning of this time that a lot of my family, friends, and many parishioners from the church I attended distanced themselves and turned away from me.
 Along with my leaving home, I left my beloved Pentecostal church and never returned again.

 I do want to clarify one thing before I continue.
 The Pastor and his wife of the church I had attended all through my high school years never turned their back on me.
 Through all of my struggles, like being shunned, going through a divorce, and living as a single mom of two on welfare, they always reached out, visited me, and prayed with and for me.
-This couple is a perfect example of how we are called not to judge but to be and bring Jesus to others.
+This couple is a perfect example of how we are called not to judge hearts, but to be and bring Jesus to them.
 It is people like them who have planted the desire in me to live a life fully devoted to God.

 Four Years Of Weeding, Tilling & Preparing

 During the next four years, due to the choices I made, sorrow was my constant companion.
 I had entered an unhappy marriage.
 Divorced and on my own along with two young children, I ended up on welfare and living in low-income apartments.

 My two children were the blessing that gave me a feeling of purpose during these years.
 I am always amazed at how babies can be the doorway to literally help you to let grace into your heart.

 I still prayed, actually, I cried out to God a lot!
 Even if I wasn’t the best listener or example of how a Christian should live and behave.
 But, I did know that in order for me to be completely at peace and happy I would have to decide to follow Him with my whole heart – someday…